CMSgov/qpp-file-upload-api-client/README.md

 ```
 git checkout develop
-git checkout -b feature/x.x.x
+git checkout -b feature/qppsf-xxxx-
 ```

-2. When you're finished with the feature branch open a PR into the develop branch and merge.
+2. When development is complete on feature branch open a PR into the develop branch and merge.
+3. At this stage we should not change the version number.

 **Staging**